Compare prepaid credit cards to make sure you get the best deal.

 As with any financial product, it’s important to use prepaid cards wisely.
 There are some potential pitfalls to watch out for.

 - No ability to build credit.
 While it’s a plus that you can get a prepaid card without going through a credit check, it’s also a drawback that the card won’t help you rebuild a bad credit score.
 Since prepaid cards aren’t a credit card – you’re not demonstrating an ability to borrow and repay responsibly – they won’t help your credit score.
+See our guide on secured credit cards if you need to rebuild your credit.

 - High fees.
 Some prepaid cards have complex fee structures.
 When you’re shopping for a prepaid card, look for one that will allow you to minimize the fees you pay.
 Otherwise, you could end up having your funds allocated to unnecessary fees that you could avoid by choosing a different prepaid card.